svikashk/incremental-development/README.md

 This week's project is **_individual_**.
 You will study and reverse-engineer the [__acme-web-design__ tutorial from Traversy Media](https://www.youtube.com/watch?v=Wm6CUkswsNw).

 Writing the same code as Mr. Traversy's code is not enough!
 You are expected to submit your code from his tutorial in a new repository on your GitHub account using [this starter repository](https://github.com/HackYourFutureBelgium/w3-validation-template).
 Your repository should be named `acme-web-design` and should be cleanly developed with one branch per step.
 It's up to you to decide what the steps are and in what order to build them.
-When you have a plan for how to develop the site in steps you should write this into a development strategy!
+When you have a plan for how to develop the site in steps you should write this into a development strategy!  (looking for an example strategy? [it's right here](./development-strategies/1-semantic-layout.md))

 Your workflow for this project should be the same workflow you practiced in class.
 For each step in your development strategy you should develop on a new branch.
 After completing the code for one step (on one branch) you should push that branch to GitHub and merge to master using a Pull Request.